BlessingNehohwa/MySQL_Retail_Sales_Project/README.md

 GROUP BY category
 ```

-10. **Write a SQL query to create each shift and number of orders (Example Morning <12, Afternoon Between 12 & 17, E)**:
+10. **Write a SQL query to create each shift and number of orders (Example Morning <12, Afternoon Between**:
 ```sql
 WITH hourly_sale
 AS